Khalid Al Rowaihi

-Khalid Al-Rowaihi (خالد الرويحي; 15 December 1972 - 14 March 1993) was a Saudi Arabian footballer who played for Al-Watani club and Al-Ahli club.
+Khalid Al-Rowaihi (خالد الرويحي; 15 December 1972 – 14 March 1993) was a Saudi Arabian professional footballer who played as a forward for Al-Watani club and Al-Ahli club.

+Early life

-He was born in Tabuk on 15 December 1972.
+Al-Rowaihi was born in Tabuk on 15 December 1972.
 His father was from Saudi Arabia and his mother from Egypt.

 Career

-He played in the 1989 FIFA World Youth Championship with the Saudi national under-16 team and got on the top goalscorers list in the World cup, in the Asian under-15 cup and in Thailand in 1988.
+Al-Rowaihi played in the 1989 FIFA World Youth Championship with the Saudi national under-16 team and got on the top goalscorers list in the World cup, in the Asian under-15 cup and in Thailand in 1988.

 He scored with the Saudi team 14 goals, and with Al-Ahli club 19 goals.